Deatho0ne/IdleChampScripts/README.md

   - This is saved to formation slot 1 and can be changed

+    - I use Binwin in this image, he is 100% not needed, but is in the script

+	- Changing up your formation is where you will get most of your speed up

+	 - This is why you see Deekin has his Ult, he does not need it at all

+ - If you go the ult route Havilar is going to be a pain in the neck  to make sure you get it right

 - There is also a Briv, Celeste, and maybe Melf/Sentry on slot 2 for building stacks

 ![Diretory for Mad Wizard](https://github.com/Deatho0ne/IdleChamp-Deatho0ne/blob/master/ImagesForReadme/NonePatronsNoUltsFormation.PNG)